 “Leaders in our 2020 index maintained strong customer relationships during times of volatility, with commercial availability and cadence being at the core of this relationship.
 As customer needs and expectations adapt to the new reality, businesses need to rethink their customer engagement approaches, with a stronger reliance on digital interaction." ”

-Managing Director, Customer Solutions,
+Managing Director, Customer Solutions

-KPMG in the US
+KPMG in the United States